yesoer/AlgorithmTheory/src/Greedy/Greedy.md

 **Solution :**
 Choose the next interval to include by their endtime, earlier ones being the preference.
-Of course one should only consider those where the starting time is more or equal to the endtime of the lastly chosen Interval.
+Since the result should be none overlapping one should only consider those where the starting time is larger than the endtime of the lastly chosen Interval.

+**Runtime Complexity :**
+The sorting takes O(n log n).
+After that we only need to iterate over this sorted list, which gives us O(n) for that part and thereby O(n log n) in total.

 #### Interval Partitioning

 **Problem :**
-Find the least number of timelines necessary so no intervals overlap.
+Find the least number of timelines necessary such that no intervals overlap.

 **Solution :**
 It's equal to the max number of overlapping intervals.
 One could also process one after another and if they don't fit into an existing timeline, a new one should be created.

+**Runtime Complexity :**
+The sorting takes O(n log n).
+After that we only need to iterate over this sorted list, which gives us O(n) for that part and thereby O(n log n) in total.

 #### Interval Lateness Minimization